imfl/beautiful-jekyll/aboutme.md

 I live with my wife, my daughter, and two stuffed animals --- a little giant panda and a lopped-eared rabbit.

-That rabbit came to my house as she claimed to serve as a housemaid, but never did one day's work after she came (and has settled since then).
+That rabbit came to my house claiming to serve as a housemaid, but never did one day's work after she came (and has settled since then).

 She expresses enthusiasm by kicking anyone or anything that she likes (or hates).